DigiHold/DigiCommerce/readme.txt

 11. **Order Details**: Detailed view of individual order information and status.

 == Changelog ==

+= 1.0.4 =
+* Fixed: Issue with admin page redirection when using custom ajax call or form submission.

 = 1.0.3 - August 8, 2025 =
 * Added: Many custom blocks.